ncatlab/nlab-content/pages/5830.md

     sigT (fun (x : X) => P x) : Type. sigT P : Type

-The first one is syntactic sugar for the second.
+The first one is [[sugaring|syntactic sugar]] for the second.
 The third is related to the second by [[eta expansion]], which (assuming [[function extensionality]]) is an equivalence in Coq, but not the identity.
 In the next version of Coq, all three types above will be identical.

 One might expect to also call the dependent sum type